Meet the Director

 Dr. Kristin Klopfenstein

 Dr. Kristin Klopfenstein, a native Coloradoan, is the founding executive director of the Education Innovation Institute at the University of Northern Colorado.
-The EII’s mission is to connect researchers, policymakers, and educators to improve education in Colorado and beyond.
+An economist, she has devoted much of her career to furthering the use of causal education research, experience that laid the foundation for EII’s mission.

-Prior to joining EII, Dr. Klopfenstein was the interim director of Texas Schools Project at The University of Texas at Dallas.
-There she conducted and managed education policy research and evaluation using administrative, individual-level longitudinal education data.
+Prior to joining EII, she was the interim director of Texas Schools Project at the University of Texas at Dallas, a state repository for administrative, individual-level longitudinal education data.
+There, she managed operation of the center and conducted education policy research.
 Additionally, Dr. Klopfenstein spent ten years in the classroom as an associate professor at Texas Christian University where she taught courses on the economics of education, labor economics and econometrics (the application of statistics to economic problems, such as education).

 “As an economist conducting research in education policy, I was frustrated by complaints from academics that their research was not being used to inform policy.
-Policymakers, on the other hand, complained that academic research was too inaccessible and laden with caveats to be helpful.
+Policy makers, on the other hand, complained that academic research was too inaccessible and laden with caveats to be helpful.
 And teachers complained that both researchers and policymakers were out of touch,” adds Dr. Klopfenstein.
-“EII is about creating a bridge between research and policy, informed by practice.”
+“EII works with all three groups to promote understanding of, and appreciation for, the benefits of causal education research so these important stakeholders can work toward the same large goals.”